djfhe/x4_http/README.md

 Since these libraries are synchronous, this library provides a non-blocking callback based interface to make simple http requests.
 Open requests will be polled every 50ms checking for new content and callback gets called as soon as the request finishes.

+Protected UI needs to be disabled, since external .dll files (for luasocket and luasec) are loaded.

+Guides & Doc how to compile these for X4's lua lib will follow as soon as i have some free time again.

 ## Example usage:
 Sending a Get request:
 ```lua